Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 ---
-title: How Discord Helper Bot Works
+title: How to setup a Discord bot and how my Discord Helper Bot Works
 date: 2023-07-23
 categories: [Additional Projects, Discord Bot Project]
 tags: [python, discord]  # TAG names should always be lowercase